$7.5 Million In Grants To Lower The Cost Of Large-scale Solar Power

 power growth has depended on a variety of incentives to get the ball rolling in the consumer and utility scale markets.
 Subsidies, rebates, leasing, and so on have been needed to get funding for projects and R&D in this growing field.
 This item shows how a consortium set up to promote power is further stimulating the market with grants to encourage cost reductions in large scale .
 This is the type of program that should get exposure.

-The Bay Area Photovoltaic Consortium (BAPVC) – an industry-supported program led by Stanford University and the University of California-Berkeley – has announced its first research grants aimed at making utility-scale solar power cost-competitive by the end of the decade.
+The Bay Area Photovoltaic Consortium (BAPVC) – an industry-supported program led by and the University of California-Berkeley – has announced its first research grants aimed at making utility-scale solar power cost-competitive by the end of the decade.

 A total of $7.5 million will be given to 18 research teams at BAPVC partner institutions Stanford, UC-Berkeley, Lawrence Berkeley National Laboratory (LBNL), SLAC National Accelerator Laboratory and the .